Randy Arozarena Player Props: Rays vs. White Sox

 Randy Arozarena At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 13th, his on-base percentage ranks 20th, and he is 21st in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks seventh, his on-base percentage ranks 17th, and he is 23rd in the league in slugging.

-- In 13 games this season (52.0%), Arozarena has picked up an RBI, and in five of those games (20.0%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- Arozarena has had an RBI in 13 games this year (50.0%), including five multi-RBI outings (19.2%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.